palC02/Python-Programming/README.md

 # Python-Programming
-This Repository is create for upload the .pyp  files
+This Repository is created for upload the .pyp  files